 Big data and analytic tools provide valuable solutions to healthcare organizations as they look to improve patient and customer experiences.
-In our “Big Data Solutions in Healthcare” episode of the TEC17 podcast, Kathleen Nowicke, Keela Davis and Laura Kuehner discuss the challenges healthcare organizations face today, what companies are doing right now to meet these challenges, and how WWT has helped organizations realize improved patient experience using big data.
+In our “Big Data Solutions in Healthcare” episode of WWT's TEC17 podcast series, Kathleen Nowicke, Keela Davis and Laura Kuehner discuss the challenges healthcare organizations face today, what companies are doing right now to meet these challenges, and how WWT has helped organizations realize improved patient experience using big data.

 Making big data initiatives a possibility